-Personal branding is what you — and you alone — offer to the job you’re seeking.
-Personal branding is a trendy, self-centric and somewhat pompous way of figuring out what you can offer to an employer that nobody else can.
+Personal branding is trendy.
 A lot of applicants, confused by the phrase and thinking of a social media profile, will interpret personal branding to mean they should add interesting tidbits about themselves, like their hobbies, as if employers care about their personal lives.
 But those applicants are mistaken.
 Employers care about your personal lives only so far as you’re happy and you’re prepared to work.
 Beyond that, they care only about your ability to contribute to their company.
 Your personal branding (for employers) is essentially that.

-Personal branding must be consistent throughout the process of seeking a job.
-A personal brand does not significantly change from job application to job application, or between your cover letter and your resume.
+A personal brand does not significantly change from job application to job application.
 While you certainly must tailor (change and focus) your resume and cover letter to the requirements of the job to which you’re applying, your personal brand should be anchored to your values, ethics and goals.
-If part of your personal brand is (for example) the dedication and work ethic you learned in the military, you should cite those virtues as something you offer in your cover letter, on your resume, in your interview and when you meet your new boss for the first time.
-It helps all the people who are discussing whether to hire you by giving them a simple, attractive label for you, so that they associate you with the good qualities that you’re offering.
+If part of your personal brand is the dedication and work ethic you learned in the military, you should cite those virtues.
+This can be offered in your cover letter, on your resume, in your interview and when you meet your new boss.
+It helps all the people who are discussing whether to hire you by giving them a simple, attractive label.
+They will associate you with the good qualities that you’re offering.

 Put another way, personal branding is the quality you bring to the job.
-It may be experience, especially if you are bringing specialized technical knowledge from your military training and experience into a similar civilian job.
+It may be experienced if you are bringing specialized technical knowledge from your military training into a civilian job.
 For most veterans, however, it will be your attitude or quality, those special traits you developed in the military.
 You must write your experiences so they focus on the experience required in the job posting.
 But your good traits, and the adjectives you use to describe them, come from personal branding.

-By tying focused resume bullets to your brand, you reinforce the positive traits that you offer and help recruiters see that your particular contributions will best help the company.
-You emphasize them to the point that whenever they think about a virtue in your personal brand, your name comes to mind first.
+By tying focused resume bullets to your brand, you reinforce the positive traits that you offer and to recruiters.
+They will view your particular contributions will best help the company.
+You emphasize them to the point that whenever they think about virtue in your personal brand, your name comes to mind first.

-Personal branding should be simple.
-There’s no way to break this gently, but you simply don’t have a lot of time or space on your resume/cover letter to impress an employer.
-Anything over two pages on a resume, or one page on a cover letter, is likely to get passed up just because a recruiter doesn’t have time to read it.
+There’s no way to break this tip gently.
+You simply don’t have a lot of time or space on your resume/cover letter to impress an employer.
+Anything over two pages on a resume, or one page on a cover letter, is likely to get passed up.
 Try to cheat the system by shrinking your font and expanding your margins, and your documents will look cluttered and difficult, and will probably end up on the “pass pile” with the three-page resumes and cover letters.
 There’s a reason why resume-building sites recommend using no more than the first third of your resume for personal branding.

-The personal branding portion of a cover letter is more fleshed out than what you put on a resume, because a cover letter is more about your quality than your experience.
+The personal branding portion of a cover letter is more fleshed out than what you put on a resume.
+A cover letter is more about your quality than your experience.
 However, “more fleshed out” doesn’t mean more detailed — it shouldn’t contain details of your experience.
 It should explain in more depth the virtues and values you will bring to the company.

-Personal branding is the best way to stand out from other candidates.
-Used properly, your personal brand creates a narrative for you, a story that makes you seem like a complete person instead of a dry list of experience bullets, skills and virtues.
-This is important because people overwhelmingly reduce others to a certain “type” of person, a type linked to whatever narrative is available.
+Used properly, your personal brand creates a narrative for you, a story that makes you seem like a complete person instead of a dry list of experience bullets, skills, and virtues.
+This is important because people overwhelmingly reduce others to a certain “type” of person.
+This type is linked to whatever narrative is available.
 Think about your own acquaintances: you probably think of them as their job (“the personal trainer”) or as some significant fact about them (“the guy who crashed his motorcycle”).
 That’s exactly the way recruiters will organize you and the other candidates in their minds.

 An example of a personal branding paragraph is: